-1.4.2 Opening an Existing Measurement File To open an existing file: Click the File tab.
-In the Backstage view, click Open.
+1.4.2 Opening an Existing Measurement File

+To open an existing file:

+- 1. Click the File tab.

+- 2. In the Backstage view, click Open.
 An Open dialog box appears.

-Select the file.
-Click Open in the Open dialog box.
+- 3. Select the file.

+- 4. Click Open in the Open dialog box.

 The Backstage view also contains a lists the last several files used.
-Click a file to open in the open dialog box.
-1.4.3 Naming and Saving a Measurement File it.
-Use Save or a Save As to save a file: Click File, then click Save if you are saving it for the first time.
-Click Save As if you are copying a measurement setup file to a new file with a different name.
+Click a file to open it.

+1.4.3 Naming and Saving a Measurement File

+Use Save or a Save As to save a file:

+- 1. Click File, then click Save if you are saving it for the first time. - 2.
+Click Save As if you are copying a measurement setup file to a new file with a different name. - 3.
 A Save As dialog box appears, with a suggested file name.
-Use this name or change it to another name if you prefer.
+Use this name or change it to another name if you prefer. - 4.
 Choose the desired file location and click Save; the default location is: Libraries\Documents\MeasureLINK